Compiled by Jack Still and Nancy Avolese

 In 2013, the building where the original dance hall and skating rink was located on Swatara Road, (which was later turned into the Farr Apartments) was leveled after Tropical Storm Lee raged through Middletown.

-The land where the park goers enjoyed fun afternoons and 5 cent hotdogs and rides was passed down through the generations and later subdivided for additional housing.
+The land where the park goers enjoyed fun afternoons of swimming, rides, and 5 cent hotdogs is now housing.